celestiaorg/docs/docs/nodes/celestia-app-commands.md

 Governance proposals on Celestia are limited as there are no text proposals, upgrades occur via social consensus, and some only params are not modifiable.
-However, one can submit a governance proposal to change certain parameters.
+However, one can submit governance proposals to change certain parameters and spend community funds.
 More detailed information on this topic can be found in the [cosmos-sdk documentation for submitting proposals](https://docs.cosmos.network/v0.46/modules/gov/01_concepts.html#proposal-submission), the list of [parameters defaults in the specs](https://github.com/celestiaorg/celestia-app/blob/0012451c4dc118767dd59bc8d341878b7a7cacdf/specs/src/specs/params.md),